AI in the UGC loop, part 3, moderation: the layer most teams skip

 Most UGC moderation programmes look like this: a profanity filter set up once and never tuned, a "report this" button on the gallery clicked twice a year, and a Slack channel where someone occasionally posts "did anyone approve this clip?"
 That is not a moderation programme.
 That is a hope.

-What "brand-safe" actually means now
+What does "brand-safe" actually mean now?

 The list of things a moderation layer has to catch has grown long: